In this post, we're going to explain what it means to live a simple life and how to achieve it.

 - Start by reducing sugar, processed foods, and hydrogenated oils

-- Eat more fresh, whole foods (organic, when possible)
+- Eat more fresh, whole foods (check out Farm Fresh to You)

 - Take supplements only for the nutrients missing from your diet